Attention Deficit Hyperactivity Disorder

 ADHD Symptoms in Children & Adults

 Symptoms of Attention Deficit Hyperactivity Disorder vary between children and adults, often affecting focus, behavior, and emotional regulation.
 Childhood ADHD typically presents as hyperactivity and impulsivity, while adults may struggle with organization and time management.
 Recognizing the signs of ADHD is crucial for early ADHD diagnosis and treatment.
 According to global ADHD statistics, millions of individuals worldwide experience these symptoms, impacting daily life and productivity.
+As a chronic ADHD disease, it requires long-term management strategies.
+ADHD patients may also face coexisting conditions such as anxiety or depression, which can complicate treatment.
+Early intervention improves outcomes and helps patients lead more productive, balanced lives.

 1. Inattention